kamwithak/competitiveProgramming/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a repo containing various programming problems that cover CS Fundamentals, Algorithms, and Advanced Data Structures.
+This repo contains varied computer programming problems that cover CS Fundamentals, Algorithms, and Advanced Data Structures.
 Generally, the problems and solutions that you will find here are well-studied and universally understood.